microsoft/TypeScript-New-Handbook/chapters/Basics.md

 foo();
 ```

-Running that last sample with TypeScript will give us an error message before we run the code in the first place.
+Running that last sample with TypeScript will give us an error message before we run the code.

 ## Non-exception Failures